jankal13/jankal13.github.io/RESUME.md

 Tokyo, Japan | Remote
 *September 2022 - August 2023*
 - Managed and refined AWS, Azure, and Kubernetes infrastructure, supporting a 300% annual customer growth rate.
-- Achieved full compliance with ISO 27001:2022, OWASP Top 10, and NIST 800-53.
+- Achieved full compliance with ISO 27001:2022, OWASP Top 10, EBA Guidelines (IT Grundschutz) and NIST 800-53.
 - Provided leadership to internal teams and effectively managed a 150.000 EUR budget.
 - Integrated new security tools (DAST, SAST, IAST, SCA) into code pipelines, enhancing code quality by 25% and reducing vulnerabilities by 40%.

 #### IT Infrastructure & Cybersecurity Manager, Wechselgott
 London, United Kingdom | Remote
 *June 2020 - September 2022*
+- Planned, managed and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products.
-- Strengthened security and privacy controls for company infrastructure.
+- Introduction of security and privacy by design to all areas within the company.
-- Oversaw the enhancement of the company's security posture, aligning with international standards.
+- Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure.

 #### IT Infrastructure & Cybersecurity Specialist, Wechselgott
 London, United Kingdom | Remote
 *May 2019 - June 2020*
 - Deployed and managed advanced security tools, reducing vulnerabilities in software systems.
+- Conducted security audits and code review of infrastructure and software.

 #### Doctoral Researcher, Royal Holloway University of London
 London, United Kingdom | Hybrid
 *October 2019 - May 2023*
-- Researched "Security and privacy issues of distributed, cooperative, and complex P2P systems" resulting in various peer-reviewed publications.
+- Academic research in security and privacy of P2P systems resulting in 8 peer-reviewed publications.
-- Engaged in lecturing roles in Information Security and Network Security.
+- Analyzing data, formulated theses and proofing them by conducting various experiments.
+- Worked on self-managed projects for the doctoral thesis (PhD thesis).

 #### Research Assistant, Royal Holloway University of London
 London, United Kingdom | Hybrid
 *October 2019 - July 2020*
-- Teaching and tutoring of students for 3 different classes.
+- Lecturing and managing of students for 3 different classes including information security, network security and smart cards.
-- Preparation of lectures.
+- Collecting, compiling, and analyzing data.
-- Management of classes.
+- Assisting with administrative tasks and supervision of students.